 - Identifying the party (or parties) responsible for your present condition and negotiating for a fair settlement offer on your behalf

 - Completing various day-to-day legal services that you will need, such as document drafting and court appearances, to complete your lawsuit

 - Calculating the cost of your associated damages, including the cost of your medical bills, lost wages, and emotional trauma

 - Serving as your legal advocate and representative

-Additionally, working with a Zantac cancer lawsuit lawyer can:
+Additionally, working with a Zantac cancer lawsuit lawyer at our firm can:

-- Grant you access to resources, experts, investigators, and legal assistants, that you may not otherwise have utilized
+- Grant you access to resources, experts, investigators, and legal assistants who you may not otherwise have utilized

 - Allow you to focus on fighting cancer, or tending to a loved one, while the team at Laborde Earles Injury Lawyers handles your lawsuit